- Caring for the Patient With Cancer at Home: A Guide for Patients and Families

 - Protect all of your skin from the sun.
 (For instance, wear a wide-brimmed hat, sunglasses, and long-sleeved shirts when outside.)

-- Put broad-spectrum sunscreen with an SPF of 30 or higher on any skin exposed to the sun.
-Apply every 2 hours if in the sun, and again after bathing or sweating.
+- Apply broad-spectrum sunscreen with an SPF of 30 or higher on any skin exposed to the sun.
+Re-apply every 2 hours if in the sun, and after bathing or sweating.

 What caregivers can do

 - Keep track of any new medicines, soaps, detergents, or foods that may have caused a rash.